ADVENTURE AROUND RUKGALA

 We love this part of Sri Lanka, not just for its natural beauty but, equally, for the variety of rich and warm cultures it plays host to.
 Rukgala sits wonderfully close to lesser-known temples, lush green tea estates, the untouched mountains of The Knuckles and secluded villages that dot the shores of the Victoria Lake.

 These surrounds make for a wonderfully mixed, and, dare we say it, authentically Sri Lankan experience during your time with us.
-We'd love to take you catamaran-fishing on the lake; send you off hiking to the caves of the Bambaragala Temple; and set you en route to plunge under waterfalls on tea estates in the foothills of the Knuckles.
+We'd love to take you off hiking to the caves of the Bambaragala Temple; and set you en route to plunge under waterfalls on tea estates in the foothills of the Knuckles.

 days on the lake

 Practicing an appropriate non-attachment we're philosophical about the lake level rising and falling.
 For most of the year there's a good amount of water nearby - come December we very often have the water lapping our 'fence-line'.

 Whatever the level, being in or on the water here is such an invigorating and energising experience.
 We can set you off for picnics on nearby islands or introduce to local fishermen who'll have you on-board for trips out to catch Lake Fish or fresh-water Crayfish.

 The Sri Lankan tourist trail doesn't lack for temples of course, but Bambaragala is one of the few that boasts real historical significance without the great number of visitors that often follow.